Skip to content

 2.3 Enable Sidecar Injection

-Create the prod namespace and enable automatic Sidecar injection for Pods created in this namespace so that Pod ingress and egress traffic is handled by Sidecar.
+Create the prod namespace and enable automatic injection of Sidecars for Pods created in this space, allowing Pod traffic to be handled by Sidecar.

 kubectl create ns prod